>> Back to video

 Thirdly, we told you that this was unjust.
 The first thing the first affirmative says is that the government rollout has been extremely slow and that therefore, there's huge vaccine hesitancy.
 And those two things aren't, firstly, correlated.

-And secondly, if the issue is the government rollout being slow and accessibility-- which we've told you repeatedly it is and we've mechanised reasons as for why this is the case-- then surely it's extremely unjust to continue to incentivize populations to get vaccinated when some people literally don't have access.
+And secondly, if the issue is the government rollout being slow and accessibility-- which we've told you repeatedly it is and we've mechanised reasons as for why this is the case-- then surely it's extremely unjust to continue to incentivise populations to get vaccinated when some people literally don't have access.
 There are stories on the news every day of people calling up vaccination hubs and not being able to get an appointment because they're so booked out.
 And these are the people now who aff is placing at risk of being fired from their job.

 This disproportionately harms people who are in lower-paying jobs and who can't afford to lose their job financially whereas the Byron Bay mum who aff characterised as super selfish, if they don't get vaccinated under this model, they can still live.
 They can still fund their lifestyles.
 And we thought that this harm disproportionately impacted minority groups.